 “You do realize that with Sir Harold’s passing, you and your family can no longer remain on the land.”
 The steward spoke gently, but it did not temper the pain of his words.

 “The land will be escheated to the king.”
 Drake repeated the words that had been spoken to him once before by his da.
-Because he had wed a Scottish laird’s daughter, Sir Harold’s land could never be passed down to Drake and would instead be absorbed by the crown.
+Because he had wed a Scottish chieftain’s daughter, Sir Harold’s land could never be passed down to Drake and would instead be absorbed by the crown.

 At the time, Sir Harold, a knight never once defeated in battle, had laughed at the idea of his death.